By: Team SErebros Since: Aug 2019 Licence: MIT

 Two synchronisation happens here.

-was bounded to this list upon initialisation.
-Hence, it allows the user sees the updatedWordBank
+Secondly,WordBankListexposes an unmodifiableObservableList<WordBank>that can be 'observed'.UIwas bounded to this list upon initialisation.
+Hence, it allows the user sees the updatedWordBankautomatically. -

 Within

-function is called to write to the disk.
-This is performed through the common class:JsonUtil
+saveWordBankmethod, an even lower levelsaveJsonFilefunction is called to write to the disk.
+This is performed through the common class:JsonUtil. -

 It returns back to